LGBTQ Studies Minor

 LGBTQS 180XP: LGBTQ Institutions and Organizations.
-This capstone service learning course requires students to apply the ideas learned in other LGBTQS courses to work in an LGBTQ-related community organization (contact Student Affairs Officer for permission to enroll).
+This capstone service learning course requires students to apply the ideas learned in other LGBTQS courses to work in an LGBTQ-related community organization (contact Student Services Advisor for permission to enroll).
 LGBTQS 180XP is only offered once per academic year, in the spring quarter.
 Students should plan their course schedules accordingly.

 LGBTQS 181: Variable Topics in Queer Diversities.
 Study of topics about queer diversities from the LGBTQ studies perspective.